victor7w7r/036utils/README.md

-# 036shell
+# 036utils

-Shell Utilites for GNU/Linux and macOS
+TUI Utilites for GNU/Linux and macOS with Bash and Python

 ![Alt text](brandwhite.png?raw=true "Title")